georgeliu1998/dand/P1/README.md

 record a time from each condition.

 # Requirements
-The rmd file contain the code for the project.
+The rmd file contains the code for the project.
 To run it, you need to have R installed, plus the following packages:
 - tidyr
 - dplyr